 RAM Usually Means SDRAM

 Synchronous Dynamic RAM (SDRAM) is typically what people mean when they’re talking about RAM for computers, and it’s what we mean when we discuss RAM in the rest of this article.
 For most desktops and laptops, it appears as sticks that can be inserted into the motherboard.

 Unfortunately, there’s a rising trend for super thin and light laptops to have the RAM soldered directly to the motherboard in the interest of saving space, but this sacrifices upgradability and repairability.

-SDRAM is not to be confused with SRAM, which stands for Static RAM (not that kind of static).
+SDRAM is not to be confused with SRAM, which stands for Static RAM.
 This is the memory used for CPU caches, among other things.
 It’s much faster but also limited in its capacity, making it unsuitable as a replacement for SDRAM.

 Thankfully, you likely won’t come across SRAM in general usage, so it’s not something you need to worry about.

 For the most part, RAM comes in two sizes: DIMM (Dual In Line Memory Module), which is found in desktops and servers, and SO-DIMM (Small Outline DIMM), which you’ll see in laptops and small form factor computers.